Meeting room of the international donor conference of the Green Climate Fund, hosted by the German government in Berlin on 20 November 2014.

 Geothermal field development in Kenya

 Germany has already considerably increased its climate finance contributions.
-Between 2005 and 2022, the German government increased budgetary funds for climate action more than tenfold.
 Since 2017, the grant equivalents from KfW development loans have also been included in calculations.
-With those sums included, the total amount of budget funds committed by the German government for climate change mitigation and adaptation measures stood at some 6.39 billion euros in 2022.
-Eighty-six per cent of that came from the budget of the Federal Ministry for Economic Cooperation and Development (BMZ).
+With those sums included, the total amount of budget funds committed by the German government for climate change mitigation and adaptation measures stood at some 5.66 billion euros in 2023.
+Seventy-eight per cent of that came from the budget of the Federal Ministry for Economic Cooperation and Development (BMZ).

 It is a declared goal of the German government that the provision of financial resources should aim to achieve a balance between adaptation and mitigation activities.
-This goal was largely attained in 2022.
-In that year, mitigation accounted for 56 per cent and adaptation for 44 per cent.
-These resources went towards climate projects in over 80 countries, for instance in Jordan, where the BMZ has been supporting a desalination plant on the Red Sea in order to improve water supply over the long term for the population, which includes millions of displaced people.
-The energy required for the plant will mainly be generated from renewable sources.
+This goal was largely attained in 2023.
+In that year, mitigation accounted for 57 per cent and adaptation for 43 per cent.
+These resources went towards climate projects in over 80 countries.

 At COP 27 in November 2022, Federal Chancellor Olaf Scholz affirmed the goal of increasing Germany's contribution to at least six billion euros per year by 2025 at the latest and thus honouring the commitment made by Angela Merkel at the G7 summit in June 2021.
 In 2022, Germany reached this target for the first time.